 The Gatehouse is a drop-in centre in Oxford where homeless and poorly- housed people can go every evening and receive food and practical help, with advisors always available.

 The Gatehouse has not been able to open “as normal” during the pandemic, but has been supporting those in need in a variety of ways.
 These now include a free food and drink provision delivery service to anyone who is vulnerably housed, a free remote and bespoke one-to-one service for adults needing emotional and practical support and a free takeaway café for adults who are homeless Monday – Friday 5-6pm and Sunday 4-5pm.
+Our monthly Gatehouse collections have not yet resumed but many members of the “team” have been contributing in other ways.

 We always welcome more contributions and delivery drivers!
 If you would like more information, please email Margaret via the Parish Office.